The best websites for tracing Caribbean ancestors

 Tracing your Caribbean ancestry can be tricky because surviving records are patchy - but these websites offer a fantastic place to start and there are more and more Caribbean ancestry records going online all the time so why not give it a go!

 If you wish to trace your Caribbean ancestry, then FamilySearch should be your first port of call.
 The link above takes you to pages on the different regions and islands.
 For example ‘Grenada > Online Genealogy Records’ leads to external databases on MyHeritage and Ancestry, as well as free images of the St George Register of baptisms, marriages and burials (1765–1785) on the British Library’s website.

 On FamilySearch there are Jamaican civil registration records, including more than 3.8 million life events (1880–1999), plus Caribbean-wide collections such as deaths and burials (1790–1906).
-You will find lots of record scans too, although some can only be viewed from a Family History Centre.
+You will find lots of record scans too, with more and more of them being indexed and made freely available online.
+There is also a growing collection of records for Barbados including civil registration records (1900-1931).

-A basic-looking, long-running font of information for the Caribbean researcher, this particular page on the Candoo site leads straight to a list of libraries, archives, museums and other institutions from across the region, which may offer up some online gems.
+This Caribbean family history site offers a useful list of libraries, archives, museums and other institutions from across the region, which may offer up some online gems.
 The Department of Archives at the Commonwealth of The Bahamas, for example, has an index to wills from 1703 to 1968.

 The Jamaica Gleaner, the leading Jamaican newspaper, was first published in 1834, and you can access a pretty complete digital archive online.
 The database contains more than 970,000 old newspaper pages, searchable by keyword or date, leading to PDF copies you can scroll through or zoom into via the browser, and containing obituaries, birth records, marriage notices and more.
 A six-month membership costs $49.95, with one-day, one-week and one-month subscriptions also available.
 The wider archive site NewspaperArchive has more than 9,800 titles in its global roster.